Stability issues of nonlocal gravity during primordial inflation: Cosmological evolution of the RT model with initial conditions during inflation

 We denote by $a_{\rm in}$ the value of the scale factor, during inflation, when we set the initial conditions, and by $a_{\rm end}$ the value when inflation ends.
-In this section we will neglect the intermediate reheating phase (as we will see below, the perturbations are unstable already during inflation, so a detailed modeling of the transition from inflation to RD becomes irrelevant).
+For the purpose of studying the stability of the model, we will neglect the intermediate reheating phase (which in typical reheating models is similar to a matter-dominated phase).
 We write \be x_{\rm end}-x_{\rm in}=\log \(a_{\rm end}/a_{\rm in}\)\equiv \Delta N\, , \ee i.e. $\Delta N$ is the number of e-folds from the initial time to the end of a quasi-de~Sitter phase of inflation.
 Thus, if $Y(x_{\rm in})$ has a generic value of order one (i.e., is not fine-tuned to zero), by the end of inflation \be Y(x_{\rm end})\simeq \exp\{\alpha_+^{\rm dS} \Delta N\}\simeq \exp\{0.79\Delta N\}\, . \ee Note that, despite this exponential growth, even for very large values of $\Delta N$ the corresponding DE density $\rde(x)=\rho_0\g Y(x)$ has no effect on the inflationary dynamics.
 This is due to the fact that $\rho_0=3H_0^2/(8\pi G)\sim (10^{-3} {\rm eV})^4$ is extremely small compared to the energy density during inflation.
 For instance, if $Y(x_{\rm in})={\cal O}(1)$ and we take $\Delta N=60$, at the end of inflation we get $Y(x_{\rm end})={\cal O}(10^{20})$.
 Even with such a large value of $Y$, we have \be [\rho_0 Y(x_{\rm end})]^{1/4}\sim 10^{-3} {\rm eV}\times Y^{1/4}(x_{\rm end})={\cal O}(10^2) \, {\rm eV}\, . \ee This is totally negligible compared to the inflationary scale $M$, that has typical values, say, of order $10^{13}$~GeV.\footnote{Furthermore, we will see below that $\gamma\ll 1$, and decreases with $\Delta N$ so to keep $\gamma Y(x=0)$ fixed. } Thus, during the inflationary phase the evolution of the scale factor is the same as in standard GR without the nonlocal term; the auxiliary fields $U$ and $Y$ are at this stage `spectator fields', that do not influence the evolution of the scale factor, and whose evolution can be computed inserting in \eqs{sy1}{sy3} the solution for $H(t)$ computed from the inflationary solution, neglecting the nonlocal term.
 Observe that \eqs{sy1}{sy3} are not affected by the inclusion of the inflationary sector, since they just express the definition of the auxiliary fields (e.g $U=-\iBox R$), needed to put the original nonlocal equations in local form.

 The evolution of $U$ can be computed similarly, using \eq{pertU}.
 During a quasi-de~Sitter phase of inflation, starting from a value of order one, we get \be U(x_{\rm end})\simeq 4\Delta N\, . \ee We now use \eqst{hLCDM}{sy3} to further evolve numerically the system through RD, MD and the present DE-dominated epoch, using $Y(x_{\rm end})$ and $U(x_{\rm end})$ as initial values for the subsequent evolution.